Kaipatiki Public Arts Trust – who we are, what we’re about.

 Gillian has a strong interest in the arts and creativity.
 She works as a business strategist and facilitator; in particular, supporting the co-creation of collaborative business relationships such as partnerships and alliances.

-We would like to acknowledge our partners, and we greatly appreciate their ongoing support.
+We would like to acknowledge our many sponsors, in particular Auckland City Council and Kaipatiki Local Board, and we greatly appreciate their ongoing support.